photo-cli/photo-cli/README.md

 Barracks: Anıtkabir
 ```

-#### Power User Way To Inspect Reserve Geocode Response
+#### Power User Way To Inspect Reverse Geocode Response

 You should inspect the reverse geocode provider's response with the locations you occasionally take photographs.
 After getting the response, you can send the properties as an argument of your choice
 of the administrative level you want to build an address for each photograph.

 ##### Using HTTP Files

-To trigger HTTP files you may use [Visual Studio Code](https://code.visualstudio.com/) with the extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or any IntelliJ IDE's.
+To trigger HTTP files you may use [Visual Studio Code](https://code.visualstudio.com/) with the extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or any IntelliJ IDEs.

 You may replace `{{ApiKey}}` in the address with your API key or you can use the IntelliJ environment variable file.